Aditya-1020/password_generator/README.md

 You can copy and use these passwords as needed.

-Example Usage
+Example Usage:
 Here's an example of how to use the Password Generator:

-bash
-Copy code
 ~ ~ ~ ~ PASSWORD GENERATOR ~ ~ ~ ~

 How many passwords do you want to generate:  3
 Enter the desired password length (at least 6):  10

 Password 1 --> Ab3$Zr7@tP
 Password 2 --> Ks#1oN8dFq
 Password 3 --> 2hVx9$RjEk

 #Author

 This script was created by Retr0-10 and is hosted on GitHub.

 If you have any questions or encounter any issues, please open an issue on the GitHub repository.

 Happy password generating!